cbochs/grapple.nvim/README.md

 ### Telescope

-You can use telescope to search through your tagged files instead of the built in popup windows.
+You can use [telescope.nvim](https://github.com/nvim-telescope/telescope.nvim) to search through your tagged files instead of the built in popup windows.

 Load the extension with